ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 2.1: added integration testing using docker containers 2.2: switched from Travis to Shippable, added Windows, FreeBSD and OSX testing, added more docker containers 2.3: SINGLE REPO (therefore versioned along side code),  ansible-test, integration testing for network modules

+.. container:: handout

+   Bulk changes that update all modules are prefered, though speak to us first

 Improvements in 2.4
 ===================